Pixel (973) 784-8402

 • Temporary total disability benefits of 70% of your pre-injury average weekly wage when your injury keeps you off work

-• Permanent partial disability benefits which compensate you for permanent harm to your body
+• Permanent partial disability benefits, which compensate you for permanent harm to your body

 • Permanent total disability benefits of 70% of your pre-injury average weekly wage if you can never return to gainful employment